CSCfi/csc-user-guide/docs/apps/r-env-for-gis.md

 ## Interactive usage

-It is possible to use RStudio with [an interactive batch job](r-env-singularity.md) on Puhti.
-The `r-env-singularity` module includes an [RStudio Server](../computing/running/interactive-usage.md#example-rstudio-server-in-sinteractive-session) installation, making it possible to run RStudio from your local browser with a SSH tunnel.
+It is possible to use [RStudio with an interactive session]((../support/tutorials/rstudio-or-jupyter-notebooks.md)).

 ## Using Allas from R